Bobholamovic/ChangeDetectionToolbox/README.md

 This toolbox is designed in modules such that you can easily extend it for a specific task.
 This can be achieved by class inheritance, and the base classes are `Datasets.CDDataset`, `Metrics.CDMetric`, `ThreAlgs.ThreAlg`, and `Algorithms.CDAlg`, of which the class names are clear enough to show the functionality.
 Details should be depicted in the `Dev Guide`, if there were one.

-## Acknowledgement
+## Acknowledgements

 Thanks to the [awesome repo](https://github.com/wenhwu/awesome-remote-sensing-change-detection) of [wenhwu](https://github.com/wenhwu), I couldn't have finished my experiments without these carefully collected datasets.
+A considerable portion of this work actually referred to the open source community, for which I'd like to thank all these authors.
 Also, I would like to thank Xie Yachao and Xia Yu for their kind help and useful advice.

+## License

+This repo is based on [the "Anti 996" License](./LICENSE)

+## Change Logs

++ 2019.11.8 Now it is possible to run the program on a single pair of images.

 ---
 Contributions and suggestions are highly welcomed.
 Let's work together!